Sunnny-yadav/React-Learning-Project/07todo_redux/README.md

-# React Todo List Project with Redux
+# ToDoMaster- Todo List Project with Redux

 This project is a web application built using React and Redux, utilizing Redux Toolkit to manage state for a todo list.
 It demonstrates a simple todo list with functionalities to add, update, toggle status, remove tasks, and more using Redux for state management.